 Something similarly counterproductive happens if we hold our plans too tightly.
 We all need plans to stay focused.
 Amidst life’s many distractions and disruptions, holding on to our plans gives us a sense of orientation, progression and completion.

 Still, while holding our plans, we need to guard against holding them too tightly.
 Otherwise, when life’s upheavals wreck our plans, we may start resenting, blaming and complaining.
-By being too attached to our plans, we may squeeze out of our life the very clarity and energy that the plan was supposed to bring.
+By that negativity, we may squeeze out of our life the very vitality that the plan was supposed to bring.

 The Bhagavad-gita begins with a terrible thwarting of Arjuna’s plans.
 As a kshatriya, he had an overarching life-plan: use the power of his arms to rule virtuously for the pride and pleasure of his venerable elders.
-But the Kurukshetra war forced him to choose between the path of virtue that required him to fight against his elders and the path of service to elders that required him to give up that fight.
+But the Kurukshetra war confronted him with two agonizing options: the path of virtue that required him to fight against his elders or the path of service to elders that required him to give up that fight.
 With his life-plans thus upended, Arjuna saw no good in the upcoming war (01.30).